xtc-tools/xtc-mlir-wheels/README.md

 The actual gitlab wheels can then be viewd from: https://gitlab.inria.fr/groups/CORSE/-/packages

-## Installing the LLVM wheels for some project
+## Installing the MLIR wheels for some project

 The minimal required python version is: `python >= 3.10`